Kaneki-ken03/Project-ZEN-OH/README.md

 (we will update this Page with the transaction hash reffrencing the burn on block explorer here after listing)

 ***
+**similar to blockchain gas fees; every transfer includes a charity fee and a burn fee** the burn fee is a deflatinary mechanism included that burns a set fee amount of tokens on every transfer. the charity fee is a set fee amount paied out to the development team wallet.

+***

 **Join us on discord for future project update's, promo's, and announcements.** https://discord.gg/NmzQpnMNXW